BILL ANALYSIS

 To appropriate funds for the Federal Emergency Management Agency's Disaster Relief Fund, and for other purposes.

-HR8368 (To appropriate funds for the Federal Emergency Management Agency's Disaster Relief Fund, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-The primary sectors impacted are Infrastructure, Materials and Manufacturing.
+HR8368 (To appropriate funds for the Federal Emergency Management Agency's Disaster Relief Fund, and for other purposes.) has been assessed with a neutral outlook for investors.
+The primary sectors impacted are Utilities and Infrastructure.
 View the full bill text on Congress.gov.

 Market Sentiment